Ah, relationship goals.

-Real relationships are based on authenticity and working together.
+Real relationships are based on authenticity.
 Setting and achieving objectives together makes for a good team.

 And while those are a great set of goals to have, they don’t “arm” a couple for the biggest relationship killer out there – problems with money.

 Which is why I advise couples to add this as one of their goals…

 Don’t be a financial anchor to the other person.

 I’ll be the first to admit that goal won’t be found inside any Valentine’s Day card at the drug store.
 LOL.

 Too often I see couples that are the complete opposite of each other when it comes to personal finances.

 One’s a spender, the other a saver.

 One wants to live for the moment, the other wants to plan for the future.